GarrettHaley/CS-373-DADA/index.md

 #### Conclusions

 Overall, I enjoyed the material this week.
 The heap and stack overflow attacks were mostly review for me from CS 519.
 The tools and some of the vocabulary (ex: crash triage) were new to me.
 Last summer I had the opportunity to do some penetration testing during an internship.
-I thought this information was pretty valuable, and directly related to what I will be doing directly after graduation.
+I thought this information was pretty valuable, and directly related to what I will be doing after graduation.